 Five Christmas Presents That Will Save Money

-There are still a couple days left to Christmas shop and let's face it, giving someone money for Christmas is weird, unless they're your kid.
-So it's better to do it indirectly.
+You've got a little over a week to Christmas shop and let's face it, giving someone money for Christmas is weird, unless they're your kid.
+So, it's better to do it indirectly.
 If someone you know is struggling financially, there are five Christmas presents you can give them that'll help them save money without coming right out and telling them they're saving money.

 It purifies regular tap water while you drink from it, and they go for about $15.
 If the person you give it to normally buys one bottle of water a day, your present could save them hundreds of dollars a year.